| PROCEDURE

 makes a much bigger difference than the temperature; 30 seconds (with

-agitation) is optimal, and anywhere from 37-52°C.
+agitation) is optimal, and anywhere from 37-52°C. Freezing:

 Freezing the bacteria before transforming increases transformation efficiency, and the efficiency decreases